Knifa/tower-tool/README.md

 # tower-tool

-A tool to generate sweet calibration towers for your 3D printer.
+A tool to generate sweet calibration towers for your 3D printer!

+## Usage

+Visit http://kawaii.computer/tower-tool/ to use the tool.
+This uses the `gh-pages` branch.

 ## Developing